-I sat beside Gale Pickard and as my area of expertise was event production, the Bronze Quill Awards came up in conversation.
-From this conversation, I did my first role with IABC/BC as a volunteer on the organization committee of this awards ceremony in 1991.
+I sat beside Gail Pickard and, as my area of expertise was event production, the Bronze Quill Awards came up in conversation.
+From this conversation, I [took on] my first role with IABC/BC as a volunteer on the organization committee of this awards ceremony in 1991.

-“From being part of this event committee and working with a group of such hugely talented communications professionals, I realised how much fun it was to give back to the community and to other business professionals.
-I decided to commit to a full membership with IABC after this positive experience and the rest as they say is history.”
+“From being part of this event committee and working with a group of such hugely talented communications professionals, I realized how much fun it was to give back to the community and to other business professionals.
+I decided to commit to a full membership with IABC after this positive experience and the rest, as they say, is history.”

-My role on this committee was just the start of my involvement with the BC Chapter.
+My role on this committee was just the start of my involvement with the BC chapter.
 I went on to volunteer for a range of different committees.
-Not only did I invest my time and energy in the Association, my company went on to become a proud sponsor of the awards and of the BC Chapter.
-One of the committees I felt most passionate about was my involvement with the Professional Development committee.
-I met some incredible young and up and coming members who were just beginning their involvement in the IABC.
+Not only did I invest my time and energy in the Association, but my company went on to become a proud sponsor of the awards and of the BC chapter.
+One of the committees I felt most passionate about was the Professional Development committee.
+I met some incredible young and up-and-coming members who were just beginning their involvement in IABC.
 I felt I could offer them support, advice and direction based on my own experiences working in communications and as a business owner.

 Making memories with IABC/BC

-One of my most stand out memories as a volunteer was the work I did on the committee which organized the IABC International Conference which was held in Vancouver in 2000.
+One of my most stand-out memories as a volunteer was the work I did on the committee which organized the IABC International Conference held in Vancouver in 2000.
 I was involved in the sponsorship for the event.
-It was an incredible experience to meet with senior communicators who were involved in the Chapter for many years.
-It also gave me an appreciation of the sheer scope and network of the Association, as I met with senior members from other Chapters from around the world.
+It was an incredible experience to meet with senior communicators who were involved in the chapter for many years.
+It also gave me an appreciation of the sheer scope and network of the Association, as I met with senior members from other chapters around the world.

-Personally speaking, my initial experience volunteering with IABC opened my eyes to the life enriching impact volunteering can have on you and it also motivated me, to this day, to get involved in volunteer work as part of my day-to-day life.
-In addition to my volunteer work with IABC/BC I also served on the communications committee for the MS Society for over 10 years, and I stood as Director of this committee for three years.
+Personally speaking, my initial experience volunteering with IABC opened my eyes to the life-enriching impact volunteering can have on you.
+And it also motivated me—to this day—to get involved in volunteer work as part of my day-to-day life.
+In addition to my volunteer work with IABC/BC, I also served on the communications committee for the MS Society for over ten years and stood as Director of this committee for three years.